Joby Harte

-Joby Harte is a British television personality and talent manager.
+Joby Harte is a British television personality, producer and talent manager.

 Career

 Acting and producing

 He has worked on many television shows including the BBC's Strictly Come Dancing.
 Joby was part of the original production team and played a role in the creation of the worldwide hit reality series Pop Idol along with series producer Ken Warwick.

 As a television actor, Harte's credits include "the baker" on the ITV children's show SMTV Live.
 Before being a warm-up artist, he was a radio presenter and assistant head of music for local UK radio station 97.6 Chiltern FM.

 In 2009, Harte created the company Hot Rock Media, Inc. Hot Rock Media acquired offices at the NBC Burbank Studios and partnered with talent managers Paul Cohen and Sheri Anderson Thomas of Cohen Thomas Management.
 The company became, The Partnership LA, and was representing 22 clients including actors and singers in film and television.